Most Wanted (Hilary Duff album): New material

 The next new track and the ninth track on the album, "Break My Heart" is another dance-inspired number incorporating pop punk elements, and was described as a "highly produced four-on-the-floor rocker."
 The song interpolates "slick and clean 'punk' guitars and a chugging rhythm".
 "Break My Heart" leans more towards the rock genre and was compared to the works of Good Charlotte.
 The lyrics describe the feelings faced by the protagonist, following her heartbreak.
 Bill Lamb of About.com observed that "Beat of My Heart" and "Break My Heart" were "cookie cutter copies" of Avril Lavigne's "Sk8er Boi" (2002).
-"Come Clean", "Why Not" and "Rock This World" are featured as remixes in Most Wanted.
-According to Spence D. of IGN, "Come Clean", remixed by Chris Cox exhibits elements of house music, while "Rock This World" displays "Kid Rock-meets-Aerosmith rock blitz".
-He classified the remix of "Why Not" as a "hyperkinetic pop" sped-up to a "level of sugar high bounce".
-Another remix, of the Diane Warren-penned "I Am", is included as a hidden track, with added synths to give it a '80s indie feel.
-The version of "Girl Can Rock" featured on the album, according to Anthony Miccio of Baltimore City Paper has a chord progression similar to the song "Cherry Pie" by American band Warrant.
+"Girl Can Rock", according to Anthony Miccio of Baltimore City Paper has a chord progression similar to the song "Cherry Pie" by American band Warrant.
 The song displays elements of country music and the lyrics are a "statement of purpose".
 Duff sings the chorus, backed by a guitar: "It ain't no shock/ The girl can rock".

+The standard North American edition of Most Wanted includes remixes of "Come Clean", "Why Not", and "Rock This World"; other editions feature additional remixes of "Party Up", "Jericho", and "I Am", and an acoustic version of "Who's That Girl?".
+Duff described the remixes as having "sort of a Muse feel going on."
+According to Spence D. of IGN, "Come Clean" remixed by Chris Cox exhibits elements of house music, and he described the remix of "Why Not" as "hyperkinetic pop" sped-up to a "level of sugar high bounce".
+He classified "Rock This World" as displaying "Kid Rock-meets-Aerosmith rock blitz", however, Tricia Olszewski of The Washington Post described it as having a "barely noticeable" difference from the original.
+A remix of the Diane Warren-penned "I Am" is included as a hidden track, with added synths to give it "a decidedly '80s indie waver".